Speak with a Bike Tour Guide: 1-716-566-7908

 Tour 2: June 26 – August 20

 The ultimate test of independence, resilience, and adventure.
 Over 56 unforgettable days, teens cycle from Portland, Oregon to New York City, covering 3,200+ miles of the country’s most diverse landscapes.
-From snow-capped peaks to rolling plains and historic cities, this cross-country journey is about more than just distance—it’s about discovery.
+From snow-capped peaks to rolling plains and historic cities, this cross-country summer bike tour is more than just distance—it’s about discovery.

 The ultimate test of independence, resilience, and adventure.
 Over 56 unforgettable days, teens cycle from Portland, Oregon to New York City, covering 3,200+ miles of the country’s most diverse landscapes.
-From snow-capped peaks to rolling plains and historic cities, this cross-country journey is about more than just distance—it’s about discovery.
+From snow-capped peaks to rolling plains and historic cities, this cross-country summer bike tour is more than just distance—it’s about discovery.

 biking across america teen bike tour